Donate To Our Youth Scholarship Fund

 1. Continue doing the good works from last few years.

-So donate now, whether you’re a veteran improviser who wants to give the gift to the next generation or an audience member who just wants to give back to the community.
+Whether you’re a veteran improviser who wants to give the gift to the next generation, or an audience member who just wants to give back to the community.
 We (and the kids!) really appreciate it.